AntonioFromBrazil/Stepm.h-library-for-ESP-32/README.md

 at setup() section, to init the library timer

 name.run(steps,vel,cw);
-uint32_t steps is the number of steps to travel (512 steps per turn) uint8_t vel is the speed (máx 3 for right direction, 5 for left direction) increase value means decrease speed boolean cw define direction of turn (true for right, clockwise; false for left, counterclockwise)
+uint32_t steps is the number of steps to travel (512 steps per turn)<br>
+uint8_t vel is the speed (max 3 for right direction, 5 for left direction) increase value means decrease speed boolean cw define direction of turn (true for right, clockwise; false for left, counterclockwise)
 IMPORTANT: the name.run can only be called if the name.where()==0